 Major customers include governments, military, fire services and other departments that are directly affected by government spending and other initiatives; this could have a significant impact on the business.
 In recent years governmental spending reductions have been shown to impact on our major markets.
-As the worldwide economy strives to reduce fiscal deficits, at least in developed economies, the likelihood of government austerity measures is recognised.
+As governments worldwide continue to attempt to reduce fiscal deficits, the potential for government austerity measures is recognised.
 Business intelligence is the key to planning for these market swings and potential impacts.